You may have heard some people talk about the differences between hair and fur when it comes to dogs’ coats.

 Dander and compounds in the skin and saliva of dogs are often the main factors that cause allergic reactions in humans.
 It doesn’t matter if dogs have hair or fur in that sense.
 Dogs essentially produce the same amount of allergens regardless of which kind of coats they have.

 So why are some dogs considered hypoallergenic?

-Curly hair, for example, tends to trap dander and skin cells more than fur, and because it usually sheds less frequently, those allergens stay on the dog and close to the skin rather than dispersing into the environment.
+Curly hair, for example, tends to trap dander and skin cells more than fur.
+And because it usually sheds less frequently, those allergens stay on the dog and close to the skin rather than dispersing into the environment.

 No dog is completely hypoallergenic.
 They all produce compounds that cause allergic reactions in humans.
-However, dogs that have curly hair may be the best choice for allergy sufferers, as their coats tend to trap the allergens rather than spreading them around.
+However, dogs who have curly hair may be the best choice for allergy sufferers, as their coats tend to trap the allergens rather than spreading them around.